duongvtt96/Comparison-GO-annotation-systems/README.md

 Folders in this repo:
 1. raw_prediction: contains raw output after running GO classifiers
-2. processed_prediction: transform data to the same format for the evaluation step
+2. processed_prediction: transform raw output to the same format for the evaluation step
 3. evaluation_results: contains scores after running evaluation tool
-4. go.OBO: GO database used for evaluation in the version of 08 December 2020.
+4. go.OBO: GO database used for evaluation (version of 08 December 2020).

 Note:
-CAFA3 assessment tool produces scores of F_max, precision, recall in LK, NK type.
-We add scores of AUPR calculated from precision, recall and All (NK+LK) type.
+In the evaluation results, we addedd scores of AUPR; Precision, Recall at threshold of F_max, and All (NK+LK) type.